nickibeaks/btc-scrna-training/material/docs/index.md

 {{ read_csv('./assets/ovarian_meta_data.csv') }}

+!!! warning

+    Internally, the pipeline expects the batch column.
+This column will be used to perform the batch correction approach.

 #### 4.2.
 Minimal command-line

 To execute the pipeline, users should use the command line structure outlined below. **Please**, note the semantic differences between using one dash (-) for Nextflow commands and two dashes (--) for pipeline commands.
 Commands with two dashes are just for specific pipeline tasks, like adjusting filtering or thresholds on the single-cell analysis.